bnutz/periodic-downloader/README.md

 0       5       1       *       *       run-parts /etc/periodic/monthly
 ```

-Handy if you just want to download at generic time frames, and not too fussed at exactly *when* the download happens.
+Handy if you just want to download at generic timeframes, and not too fussed at exactly *when* the download happens.

 If you need more control over timing, try this container instead: https://github.com/jsonfry/docker-curl-cron